By Andrew Getter, Retail Sales Manager, UK, Scandit

 At Scandit, we have noticed a marked uptick in interest and adoption of self-scanning solutions since COVID kicked in.
 Some retailers reported a 100% increase in usage and unique users for their self-scanning shopping app since March 2020.
 We explored this subject in detail recently in a series of self-scanning webinars.

-During the four webinar series we explored the game-changing impact of COVID on Scan & Go and also best practice around essential self-scanning app features, theft mitigation insights and the ROI that can be achieved by deploying Scan & Go.
+During the four webinar series we explored the game-changing impact of COVID on mobile self-scanning and also best practice around essential self-scanning app features, theft mitigation insights and the ROI that can be achieved by deploying self-scanning.
 You can view them on-demand here.